You are here

 Facebook is a social network that is primarily for personal use.
 You can also use your Facebook profile in a professional way while you are looking for a job or internship.
 If anything, you need to respect that there is an overlap between personal and professional lives.
 Facebook has the most potential to hurt you during the job or internship search.
 So, do your best to put forth the best presentable, honest, and professional image of yourself.

 Like our Facebook fan page: UMDcareers

-- Facebook is the size of a large country (actually, 3rd largest according to data found by Eric Qualman and the people at socialnomics.net).
+- Facebook is the size of a large country (actually, it's #1, followed by YouTube and China, according to Socialnomics 2018).

 - Potential employers could be using Facebook to check you out.
 Again, search for yourself on the internet.